Rise of the Discworld

-If you and a friend stand on opposite sides of a room and look up, you will see a different part of the cieling above you, you'll even disagree on where the light-fixture is.
-But the crucial thing is: you both still see the light, it's not hidden from anyone.
+If you and a friend stand on opposite sides of a room and look up, you will see a different part of the cieling above you, you'll disagree on where the light-fixture is but you both still see the light, it's not hidden from anyone.

-But what we experience globally is that there are some features of the sky you literally cannot see in the North and vice versa, the only explanation is that they must be in the opposite direction.
+But what we experience in reality is that some features of the sky cannot be seen in the North and vice versa.
 How can two people both look upwards, yet be looking in the opposite direction?
 Their "grounds" must be opposite to each other as well i.e. they are standing on opposing sides of the Earth.

-As I've tried to show on the diagram below, in a flat Earth, the UK and Australia should be looking up at pretty similar skies as they're on the same side of the North pole.
+As I've tried to show this on the diagram below.
+In a flat Earth, the UK and Australia should be looking up at similar skies as they're on the same side of the North pole.
 But in a round Earth, there are some stars the Australians and people in the UK simply can't see.
 Technically, I should point out that the opposite country of Australia is actually Spain, but you get the idea...

 3. Day and Night happen at Different Times

 OK, a similar idea to the previous one.
 When it's daylight in the UK, it's the middle of the night in Australia (I've skyped with Australians and this is definitely true).
-This poses no problem to a round-Earth model because as the Earth rotates different parts of its surface point toward the Sun.
-Now, the flat-Earth answer to this does initially seem sensible.
-They argue that day and night works like this:
+This poses no problem to a round-Earth model because as the Earth rotates, different parts of its surface point toward the Sun.
+Now, the flat-Earth counterargument does initially seem sensible.
+They argue that day and night work like this:

 Secondly: This wouldn't explain sunsets.
 If the Sun were moving around in a circle like that, we'd see it getting smaller and smaller as it got more distant, before gradually growing in size as it "rises" again.
-But that's not what happens, the Sun stays more or less the same size - suggesting it's roughly the same distance from us - but it moves up and down in the sky.
-It also sets into the horizon with the bottom disappearing, followed by the top.
+But that's not what happens, the Sun stays the same size - suggesting it's always the same distance from us.
 Sunsets just wouldn't happen in the above picture.